Best practice approaches for working inclusively with artists with disability

-This webinar was Auslan interpreted
+This webinar will be Auslan interpreted

 Sim Luttin is the Curator & Gallery Manager at Arts Project Australia.
 With twelve years’ experience at the organisation, and over 20 years’ experience in the arts, she has travelled extensively on behalf of Arts Project Australia, advocating and promoting their artists world-wide.
 Formerly a member of Australia’s Supported Studio Network, and a current member of Arts Project’s Exhibitions and Collections Committee, she has curated, written and presented extensively at on Outsider Art and Arts Project Australia at national and international conferences.
 Sim has a passion for supporting marginalised artists to be included and connected in the broader national and global contemporary arts sector.
 She is currently Deputy Chair of Craft Victoria and on the University of Melbourne Advisory Group; Decentring Australian Art.
 Sim obtained a Bachelor of Fine Art from RMIT (2003), Graduate Diploma Arts Management from (2004), and Master of Fine Art from Indiana University (2008).